humanmade/altis-analytics/docs/native/experiments.md

 ## Creating Custom Tests

-There is a programmatic API to register AB tests for posts:
+There is a programmatic API to register A/B tests for posts:

 **`register_post_ab_test( string $test_id, array $options )`**